tikhonp/yandex-speechkit-lib-python/README.md

 Use created session to make other requests.

-There are also function for getting credentials (read docstrings for more info):
+There are also functions for getting credentials (read [Documentation](https://yandex-speechkit-lib-python.readthedocs.io/en/latest/index.html) for more info):
 `Speechkit.auth.generate_jwt`,  `speechkit.auth.get_iam_token`, `speechkit.auth.get_api_key`

 ### For audio recognition